 We wanted the storage to contain all the documents, providing public access for verification and private restricted access for reading, and therefore we chose Github for this purpose.
 Having the files located in public GitHub, we made them visible to everyone, but still they were secured with encryption.
 Combining public storage and cryptographically-secured access, we made it possible for anyone to access the file; however, without an encryption key, this file was only a plain set of bytes.

+Our solution encrypts the secret key with the recipient’s public key so that only the recipient can decrypt it with his/her private key.
 The encryption keys were sent through the Ethereum blockchain with the help of smart contracts.
 These contracts contained the sender’s and receiver’s addresses, a key, as well as a link to the publicly-stored document.
 The contract rules were preprogrammed in a way that only the receiver could obtain a key.

 We used the smart contracts journal to contain all the transactions as well as their attributes.
 The journal also provided an interface for private access.